browserengineering/book/book/animations.md

  nested, composited visual effects correctly.
 Fix this by building a "draw tree" for all of the `CompositedLayer`s and allocating a `skia.Surface` for each internal node.

+*Threaded animations*: despite Chapter 12 being all about threading, we didn't actually implement threaded animations in this chapter---they are all driven by code running on the main thread.
+But just like scrolling, in a real browser this is not acceptable, since there could be many main-thread tasks slowing things down.
+Add support for threaded animations.
+Doing so will require replicating some event loop code from the main thread, but if you're careful you should be able to reuse all of the animation classes.
+(Don't worry too much about how to synchronize these animations with the main thread, except to cause them to stop after the next commit when DOM changes occur.
+Real browsers encounter a lot of complications in this area.)